Inference in Auctions with Many Bidders Using Transaction Prices

 We now describe the three CIs that we consider for $\mu _{K}$: \begin{enumerate}[(i)] \item This is our proposed CI in Section \ref{sec:sp-supplus}.
 The method is implemented by constructing $U( \mathbf{P})$ in \eqref{eq:CI_muK_defn2} with $\Xi =[ -1,0.5] $ and $W$ equal to the uniform distribution over this interval.
 As already explained, the validity of this CI is based on asymptotics as $K\to\infty$. \item A CI based on observing the two highest bidders in each auction.
-We note that this approach is infeasible in our data setting (we only observe transaction prices), but we take it as a benchmark for any method that relies on the traditional asymptotics with $n\to \infty$.
+This approach is infeasible in our data setting (we only observe transaction prices), but we take it as a benchmark for any method that relies on the traditional asymptotics with $n\to \infty$.
 These data allow us to compute $D_{j}\equiv B_{(1),j}-B_{(2),j}$ for each auction $j=1,\dots,n$.
 In turn, this enables us to test $H_0:\mu_{K} = b$ using the t-statistic $\sqrt{n}(\bar{D}_{n} - b)/s_n$ with $\bar{D}_{n}=\sum_{j=1}^n D_{j}/n$ and $s_n^2 = {\sum^{n}_{j=1} ( D_{j}-\bar{D}_{n}) ^{2}/(n-1)}$.
-One can then construct a CI by standard asymptotic approximations based on $n\to\infty$. \item A bootstrap-based CI.
+One can then construct a CI using standard asymptotic approximations as $n\to\infty$. \item A bootstrap-based CI.
 To implement this idea, we first need to express $\mu_K$ as a function of the distribution of transaction prices (further details are provided in Section \ref{sec:appendix-MC}).
 By replacing this distribution with a suitable estimator, one can consistently estimate $\mu_K$.
 In addition, one can repeat this process using bootstrap samples to construct a CI for $\mu _{K}$.